-- All student possessions will be left at the front of the room during an exam and IRA/TRA quiz or at the instructor's choice. - No smart phones/cell phones or smart watches/watches (Apple, Samsung, Fitbit etc.) are allowed on the desk or on an arm during an exam or quiz.
-Watches/Smart Watches & Smart phones/cell phones will be placed in backpack or purse during the exam & may NOT be taken out until after student is dismissed from the exam or quiz. - No sunglasses, hats, visors, or hoodies will be worn during an exam or quiz. - Students may use instructor approved ear plugs if needed. - No food or drink on the desk during exams or quizzes unless approved by instructor. - Students may use smart phone/cellphones & smart watches/watches after the class is dismissed from the exam and/or quiz pertaining to classwork only.
+- All student possessions will be left at the front of the room during an exam and IRA/TRA quiz or at the instructor's choice. - No smartphones/cell phones or smart watches/watches (Apple, Samsung, Fitbit, etc.) are allowed on the desk or on an arm during an exam or quiz.
+Watches/Smart Watches & Smartphones/cell phones will be placed in a backpack or purse during the exam & may NOT be taken out until after the student is dismissed from the exam or quiz. - No sunglasses, hats, visors, or hoodies will be worn during an exam or quiz. - Students may use instructor-approved earplugs if needed. - No food or drink on the desk during exams or quizzes unless approved by the instructor. - Students may use smartphones/cellphones & smart watches/watches after the class is dismissed from the exam and/or quiz pertaining to classwork only.